johnwcowan/r7rs-work/UrisCowan.md

  These parsers decompose certain components into their sub-components, mutating the
  *uri-object* to reflect the results of parsing.
+ If parsing fails, *uri-object* is unchanged, and an error satisfying `uri-error?` is signaled.

 `(uri-parse-whole! `*uri-object*)`

 If the `whole` component of *uri-object* is `#f`,